 During the Revolution all of the American states established republican forms of government in which the people chose representatives to attend state legislatures.
-The lower houses of the legislatures were often large and always the center of power.
+Eleven states had bicameral legislatures in which the lower houses were more numerous and exercised more power.
+(Pennsylvania and Georgia had unicameral legislatures.)

 Federalists countered these criticisms forcefully.
 Under the Articles of Confederation, state legislatures determined how their delegates to Congress were elected.
 All but Rhode Island and Connecticut opted that the state legislatures did the electing.
 Under the Constitution, voters qualified to vote for members of their state assemblies could vote for U.S. Representatives.
 Federalists argued that this meant the House of Representatives was more democratic than the Confederation Congress.